arjunvk007/main_portfolio_project/README.md

 Combined price, supply, and market cap data to create insights on regional and global cryptocurrency dynamics.

 Highlighted discrepancies between London and New York markets, offering localized insights.

+Used Text box to show the predicted top 3 cryptocurrencies in the present and future from the analysis.

 -- Design Enhancements: